twr14152/Go_Network_Scripts/README.md

 - arista/config_script_output2.txt
 ```

-Minor update to eapi configuration script.
+Minor update to the configuration script.
 It allows you to configure multiple devices with unique configurations.
 Created new device type struct to distinguish host and configurations.
 Still a work in progress.
 >>>go run config_script_v2.go
 ```
 - arista/config_script_v2.go